marcindulak/torun-bo-mapa/README.md

 # Implementation overview

 The frontend is a static HTML application with embedded JavaScript using ES modules, hosted on Github Pages.
-The data originates from https://bip.torun.pl/artykuly/32484/budzet-torunia, and is to be saved manually under the `noupload` folder.
-The "budzet obywatelski" is taken from "Plan na rok YYYY" subpage, and "Wykaz inwestycji lokalnych" from its dedicated subpage.
-The saved files are cleaned and curated using Python scripts located in the `preprocessing` folder.
+The PDF files downloaded manually from https://torun.pl/pl/bo are saved under the `bo` folder, and cleaned using Python scripts located in the `preprocessing` folder.
 The outcome of the preprocessing steps is a file in JSON format, that is embedded verbatim in the `index.html` file for CORS compatibility.
 The visualization uses Leaflet to place budget markers on an OpenStreetMap.

-Location parsing uses spaCy NER and pattern matching.
-Entries that fail geocoding can be manually overridden using the `get_manual_address` function.
-Successfully geocoded entries are automatically tested for regression using the `test_known_good_locations` function.
+Addresses are manually filled in the address field of each entry in the JSON file to ensure accurate geocoding.

 # Abandoned ideas

 - Loading data from separate JSON files: discarded due to CORS restrictions when opening HTML files directly in browsers.
 - Using a web server to serve the application: discarded to avoid hosting requirements.
-- Using regex patterns for address parsing: discarded in favor of spaCy for better maintainability.
+- Using regex patterns or spaCy for address parsing: only human address verification is reliable.